warpdesign/react-500px/README.md

 react-500px
 ===========

-little 500px popular feed viewer using React + ES6 + webpack http://experiments.warpdesign.fr/react-500px
+little 500px popular feed viewer using preact + ES-2015 + webpack 4

-This small React app loads up 'popular' feed from 500px and displays the photos.
+The app loads up 'popular' feed from 500px and displays the photos.

 Demo
 ====